 Issues surrounding premarital counseling lasting longer can often stem from issues within the couple’s respective families.
 One partner may wish to please their parents by marrying someone of a different faith or culture, while the other is not interested in following through on tradition – this could lead to pre-marriage counseling sessions that last longer than six months.

-It is important to make sure that at you are both on the same page when it comes to premarital counseling – understanding one another’s beliefs and practices will help partners come together in their marriage.
+It is important to make sure that you are both on the same page when it comes to premarital counseling – understanding one another’s beliefs and practices will help partners come together in their marriage.

 Pre-marriage counseling should not be about pleasing or disappointing parents, but rather working towards a lifelong partnership with your partner who understands you and your beliefs.

-Conclusion: How long premarital counseling last:
+Conclusion: How long does premarital counseling last: